Selecting Safe Pets

 These tips will keep kids safe and help both your family and your new pet adjust:

-Pet ownership offers many benefits, and doing a little research before taking the plunge helps ensure that your new pet will be a welcome addition to the family.
+Pet ownership has many benefits, and doing a little research before taking the plunge will help make your new pet a welcome addition to the family.

 Reviewed by: Steven Dowshen, MD